Translating Statements In Exercises 29–34, translate the statemen... | Channels for Pearson+

 Margin of Error

 The margin of error quantifies the uncertainty associated with a sample estimate.
-It indicates the range within which the true population parameter is expected to lie, based on the sample data.
-In this case, a margin of error of ±7.9% means that the true percentage of Snapchat users in the population could be 7.9% higher or lower than the sample estimate of 65%.
+It indicates the range within which the true population parameter is expected to fall, based on the sample data.
+In this case, a margin of error of ±3% means that the true percentage of U.S. adults who think teaching is important could be 3% higher or lower than the reported 71%.

 Recommended video: